amiiit/thoughts/testing-componen-async-request.md

 # Unit-Testing asynchronous data fetching on a React component

+The following article is a direct result of the code review process that we run internally in our team.
+I was implementing a new feature and I decided to fetch data directly from the component and not to go over the redux actions and store.
+We could have a really long discussion just about if we should be even fetching data directly from the component or would it be cleaner to dispatch a redux action and rely purely on props?
+Possibly that's true.
+But in my case I decided to go very simply and just fetch the data I need.

+On the pull request I got the feedback that if I used an Action it would be easier to test.
+Hmm...
+So I decided to test this scenario as is so that I'm able to write more of these tests in the future.

-The following is quite a typical scenario in React component: We mount a component with a property that serves an id for fetching some data over the network.
-We the make use of `componentDidMount` in order to fetch some data and set it to the state.
+Regardless to what we might be using for state management (or not), the following is quite a typical scenario in React component: We mount a component with a property that serves as in id.
+Then in `componentDidMount` we use that prop in order to fetch some data and set the component's state accordingly.

 ```
 import React from 'react';